Entertaining In a small space: the only guide you need

 - Pre-poured bubbly might make the mood extra special

-- If you’re planning a Mexican meal with build-your-own fajitas, throw on a mariachi playlist and serve your guests margaritas
+- If you’re planning a Mexican meal with build-your-own fajitas, throw on a mariachi playlist and serve your guests some tasty margaritas

 - Decorate a blackboard sign to welcome your guests